 The PhD in HESA prepare students for a variety of roles in and beyond higher education.
 These degrees enable students to work in colleges and universities, government, non-profits and even for-profit organizations as faculty members, administrators and policymakers, to name a few.

-Graduates from the program work in a wide array of offices and programs in student and academic affairs, government, non-profits and for-profit organizations.
 Our graduates have roles including program coordinators, program directors, consultants, policy analysts, faculty members, vice presidents for student affairs, provosts and even college presidents.
 You can read alumni profiles or browse our newsletters to learn more about our graduates.

-- Amy Barnes, EdD, Clinical Assistant Professor
+Amy Barnes, EdD, Clinical Associate Professor

-- Marc P. Johnston-Guerrero, PhD, Assistant Professor
+Marc P. Johnston-Guerrero, PhD, Associate Professor

-- Susan Robb Jones, PhD, Professor
+Susan Robb Jones, PhD, Professor

-- Matthew Mayhew, PhD, Flesher Professor
+Matthew Mayhew, PhD, Flesher Professor

-- Tatiana Suspitsyna, PhD, Associate Professor
+Tatiana Suspitsyna, PhD, Associate Professor

-- Michael V. Drake, President, The Ohio State University
+Kristina M. Johnson, PhD, President, The Ohio State University